mstrutt/pwa-tutorial/README.md

 # Building a data-rich Progressive Web App

-This repo is designed to be a companion to my tutorial in the August 2019 issue of NET mag.
+This repo is designed to be a companion to my tutorial in the October 2019 issue of NET mag.

 ## Setup